Finding the right patent attorney in Australia depends on many factors, including:

 It’s important an attorney explains – and you understand – each step involved in securing protection for your intellectual property (IP), and the time needed to complete a given matter.
 However, be aware; obtaining enforceable patent protection in some countries can take years.

-How do patent attorneys normally charge for services, and what will the work cost?
+How do patent or trade mark attorneys normally charge for services, and what will the work cost?

-You should understand all charging practices of your selected patent attorney.
+You should understand all charging practices of your selected patent or trade marks attorney.
 Some tasks will be billed at an attorney’s hourly charge-out rate.
 Other services may be charged at pre-set rates.

 As costs can be incurred along the way, some attorneys ask for payment in advance.
 Others may offer payment terms.